Papace78/colour-science/README.md

 ## Overview

-This project aimed to calculate pigment concentrations needed to achieve a target color.
+This project aimed to calculate pigment concentrations needed to achieve a target color's spectrophotometric data.
 The process involves measuring color reflectance using a spectrophotometer and using Kubelka-Munk theory to determine pigment concentration.

 _This code was authored solely by me during a previous role.
 The project is no longer in use, and logic has been truncated to preserve confidentiality.
 This repository is intended as a portfolio artifact only._